FarafonovBogdan/quark/README.md

 🔄 If the key is stored on a different shard, the request is automatically forwarded to the correct server.

 🔧 How It Works
--The /set request determines the correct shard for the given key and either stores it locally or forwards the request.
+- The /set request determines the correct shard for the given key and either stores it locally or forwards the request.
--The /get request first checks the local node – if the key isn’t found, it forwards the request to the correct shard.
+- The /get request first checks the local node – if the key isn’t found, it forwards the request to the correct shard.
--The /del request works the same way – first checking locally, then forwarding if necessary.
+- The /del request works the same way – first checking locally, then forwarding if necessary.
--Logs help track where requests are going and which node is responsible for each key.
+- Logs help track where requests are going and which node is responsible for each key.